prokawsar/PasswordValidator/README.md

 # PasswordValidator-Package

-Currently on development
+Currently in development

 ## Installation
 - [x] Run `composer require prokawsar/password-validator`

-(Currentyly auto discovery is not working) (Feel free to make a PR :P )

-- [x] copy `prokawsar\PasswordValidator\PasswordValidatorServiceProvider::class` to `config/app.php` in provider section.

 - [x] Then run `php artisan vendor:publish` and select `Provider: prokawsar\PasswordValidator\PasswordValidatorServiceProvider` package

-all rules will be installed in App/Rules folder.
+all rules will be published in the App/Rules folder.

 ## To use this package

-Use `use App\Rules\{RuleName};` in a file, then add rule in Validator as `new RuleName`
+Use `use App\Rules\{RuleName};` and add a rule in Validator::make calls as `new RuleName`

 E.G.